pypancsv/pypancsv/docs/quickexamples/index.md

     4    Vandana       aaa  vs@example.com  ccc  NaN  eee 5     Andrea       aaa             bbb  ccc  ddd  eee 6     Albert    Howard             bbb  NaN  ddd  eee

+### Test yourself!

+[Click here](https://repl.it/@rplrpl/Filter-out-rows-last-name-not-C-or-S){:target="_blank"} and make something cool.

+There's a lot of code in this example that you didn't see in the other examples.
+Poke around and guess what might be going on and see if it runs.
+Have fun and get creative.

+Hint:  Remember that you can "checkpoint" your work by storing the output of "expressions" into "variables" _(nicknames you can use later in your code)_.
+4 examples from the code above are:

+* `theseRowsLastNamesStartWithCapitalS = df['Last'].str.startswith('S')`, which saves a Pandas "Series" into a "variable" called "theseRowsLastNamesStartWithCapitalS"
+* `df = df.drop(['Id','Company'], axis=1)`:  what's going on here is that the right side of the "`=`" outputs a new "Pandas DataFrame" _(table)_ that is just like the one currently stored in the variable called "df" _(at the time that this line of code begins)_ ... and then it completely wipes out everything that was stored in "df" and overwrites its contents so that instead, the **new** output from the right side of the "`=`" becomes the value of the variable called "df" for all lines of code afterwards.
+* `df['New3'] = 'eee'`, which modifies the contents of the "Pandas DataFrame" _(table)_ saved in the variable called "df" so that every row of its column labeled "New3" will now contain the text "eee".
+* `df.loc[theseRowsHaveA4InTheirId,'Email'] = 'bbb'`, which modifies the contents of the "Pandas DataFrame" _(table)_ saved in the variable called "df" so that any rows of its column labeled "Email" that have the same row-number as the rows of the "Pandas Series" called "theseRowsHaveA4InTheirId" will now contain the text "bbb".